knowbased/twitch-watch-later-extension/README.md

 - **Watch Later Button:** The extension adds a "Watch Later" button below Twitch videos, allowing you to quickly save a video for later.

-- **Watch Later Tab:** A new "Watch Later" tab is added to your Twitch "Following" page, where you can see all the videos you've saved.
+- **Saved Videos Integration**: Your saved videos will be integrated into the existing "Videos" tab on your Twitch "Following" page.

 - **Local Storage:** Saved videos are stored locally in your browser using LocalStorage.